elastic/elastic-agent/docs/test-framework-dev-guide.md

 ### Configuration

-ESS (QA) API Key to create on https://console.qa.cld.elstc.co/deployment-features/keys
+ESS (staging) API Key to create on https://staging.found.no/account/keys

 Warning: if you never created a deployment on it, you won't have permission to get this key, so you will need to create one first.